HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 However, for WeChat hook, the hook strictly relies on specific versions, if the WeChat forces the users to update the latest version, it would cause the latency to update the WeChat hooks.
 During this time, the user may only rely on the basic encryption methods to run the app.

+### Operation Scalability
+The user should use easy to use
 ## Target customers

 ## Target